openshift/openshift-origin-design/designs/administrator/4.6/guided-tours/index.md

 ![10](img/tour1-screen17.png)

 ### Completing a tour
-When the user has finished the first tour, they can exit the tour, start the second tour, or go back to the Guided Tours page.
+The final screen of the tour will show users the completed tasks and give them the option to go back or go to the Guided Tours page.
+In the case of this tour, there will also be a link to start the second tour.
+The link should redirect users to the Guided Tours page with the tour panel open and loaded to the second tour's introductory screen.

 ![11](img/tour1-screen18.png)